6 Christmas Tree Crochet Gifts

 Christmas Tree Ribbon Ornament – 1 Hour

 The Christmas Ribbon Tree is something that I saw in the store but it was using real ribbon and other types of balls.
-The one-piece band of acts like a ribbon but with thickness.
+The one-piece band acts as a ribbon but with thickness.

 Once the band is done, you will use 5 felted balls and fold the ribbon in the form of an evergreen tree.
 Using the balls, it separates the folded layers.
 For effect, I used assorted colours of felted balls.